4 Free wedding Venues

 Address: 16221 Crystal Hills Dr, Austin, TX 78737

 If you don't mind having your ceremony mid on a weekday from 8:30-5pm, this chapel is completely free and they greatly welcome donations.
-They have a streamlined online reservation process. and Their paid weddings that take place on evenings and weekends are very affordable and less than $500.
+They have a streamlined online reservation process. and Their paid weddings that take place on evenings and weekends are very affordable at $500-$1000.

 Pros: You can reserve the chapel for up to 90 minutes.
 Plan for a 30 min ceremony and leave 60 mins for a light reception; mimosas or coffee, breakfast snacks, and tea sandwiches if you get an afternoon slot.